oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 # Model contribution requirements:

-- The model specification configuration YAML version needs to be 0.3.0.
-Link:
+- The model specification configuration [YAML version needs to be 0.3.0.](https://github.com/bioimage-io/configuration/blob/master/README.md)
-- Any contributed model should run on at least one consumer software.
+- Any contributed model should run on at least one [consumer software](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#consumers).
 - **Special case**: Notebook contribution + example model.
 This case will not be covered in this tutorial.

 ## Summary